e271828e/Flight.jl/docs/notes/design/framework_spec.md

 **Liveness heartbeat.** Since starvation is survivable it must be diagnosable: the published framework status includes per-device liveness (last-staged / last-read wall time, task state) next to the pacer diagnostics.
+The mechanism is [§9.8](#98-diagnostics-and-liveness-the-per-writer-cell)'s per-writer cell and nothing besides — an atomic timestamp field the device task stores on every loop pass from inside the handle primitives ([§9.6](#96-devices-one-authoring-contract-no-taxonomy)) and the loop acquire-loads at the frame-top drain, alongside that device's diagnostics.
 A starved, blocked or crashed device task shows in the GUI as a stale heartbeat with a name on it, not as mysteriously frozen physics. **Stale means a liveness timestamp more than 2 s behind wall clock** — deliberately loose, because the heartbeat is advisory